RunDevelopment/eslint-plugin-clean-regex/docs/rules/no-empty-lookaround.md

 I.e. `(?=a*)b` will match `b` just fine; `(?=a*)` doesn't affect whether words are matched.
 The same also happens for negated lookarounds where every path containing the negated lookaround will not be able to match any word.
 I.e. `(?!a*)b` won't match any words.

-The only way to fix empty lookarounds is to either remove them or to rewrite the expression of the lookaround to be non-empty.
+The only way to fix empty lookarounds is to either remove them or to rewrite the lookaround expression to be non-empty.